 CAL-RODS FEATURED CAR FOR JANUARY 2015

-1968 was a tumultuous year; just a few months removed from the ‘Summer of Love’ with 2 assassinations (Kennedy and MLK), the Tet offensive, war protests & a Presidential election.
-But Detroit was shining bright & it was the first year of Ford’s production of the newly redesigned 6th generation Fairlane.
-Coming in with the entry level Fairlane, the mid- level Fairlane 500 & upper level Torino.
+1968 was a tumultuous year; just a few months removed from the ‘Summer of Love’ with 2 assassinations (Kennedy and MLK), the Tet offensive, war protests and a Presidential election.
+But Detroit was shining bright, and it was the first year of Ford’s production of the newly redesigned 6th generation Fairlane.
+Coming in with the entry level Fairlane, the mid- level Fairlane 500 and upper-level Torino.

-At first glance someone wouldn’t know that this ’68 Fairlane is a rare find.
-These cars were made in Lorain, Ohio & Milpitas, CA but out of all the Fairlane production in 1968 (199,704 units; 371,787 total including Torino), only 339 were convertibles with bucket seats.
-Today bucket seats are common but in the 60’s it was a big deal.
-In the big scheme of things that’s not very many & one could argue not as nice as Mike & Linda Breatore’s.
+At first glance, someone wouldn’t know that this ’68 Fairlane is a rare find.
+These cars were made in Lorain, Ohio and Milpitas, CA but out of all the Fairlane production in 1968 (199,704 units; 371,787 total including Torino), only 339 were convertibles with bucket seats.
+Today bucket seats are common but in the 60’s, it was a big deal.
+In the big scheme of things, that’s not very many, and one could argue they aren't as nice as Mike and Linda Breatore’s.

-Found on the internet by accident & turned into a work of love & devotion over a 3 year period that had Mike splitting time with his work at Los Angeles Water and Power.
+Found on the internet by accident and turned into a work of love and devotion over a 3-year period that had Mike splitting time with his work at Los Angeles Water and Power.
 He finished the project after retiring; having more time to bring the Fairlane back to its present condition.
-Installing front disc brakes & adding mellow Flowmaster mufflers.
-With all new interior including upholstery, carpets, door panels, steering wheel & new convertible top.
-Removing rust damage on quarter panels, fenders & welding sheet metal; Mike did a near frame-off by himself.
+Installing front disc brakes and adding mellow Flowmaster mufflers.
+With all new interior, including upholstery, carpets, door panels, steering wheel and new convertible top.
+Removing rust damage on quarter panels, fenders and welding sheet metal; Mike did a near frame-off by himself.
 His motto is, ‘Why pay someone else to screw up my car when I can do it myself for free.’
-Well it’s not a screw up but a truly great job; one he should be proud of.
+Well, it’s not a screw up but a truly great job; one he should be proud of.

-As a convertible it lends itself to parades Mike has done on several occasions in Glendora & San Dimas.
-He’s been to Wrightwood & Oak Hills for car shows as well as the Twilight Cruise & local Club events.
+As a convertible it lends itself to parades that Mike has done on several occasions in Glendora and San Dimas.
+He’s been to Wrightwood and Oak Hills for car shows as well as the Twilight Cruise and local Club events.